espressomd/espresso/doc/sphinx/inter_non-bonded.rst

 :ref:`Particle polarizability with thermalized cold Drude oscillators`.
 In this context, it is used to correct for overestimation of induced dipoles at short distances.
-Ultimately, it alters the short-range electrostatics of P3M to result in a damped coulomb interaction potential :math:`V(r) = \frac{q_1 q_2}{r} \cdot (1- e^{-s r} (1 + \frac{s r}{2}) )`.
-The thole scaling coefficient :math:`s` is related to the polarizabilities :math:`\alpha` and thole damping parameters :math:`a` of the interacting species via :math:`s = \frac{ (a_i + a_j) / 2 }{ (\alpha_i \alpha_j)^{1/6} }`.
+Ultimately, it alters the short-range electrostatics of P3M to result in a damped Coulomb interaction potential :math:`V(r) = \frac{q_1 q_2}{r} \cdot (1- e^{-s r} (1 + \frac{s r}{2}) )`.
+The Thole scaling coefficient :math:`s` is related to the polarizabilities :math:`\alpha` and Thole damping parameters :math:`a` of the interacting species via :math:`s = \frac{ (a_i + a_j) / 2 }{ (\alpha_i \alpha_j)^{1/6} }`.
 Note that for the Drude oscillators, the Thole correction should be applied only for the dipole part :math:`\pm q_d` added by the Drude charge and not on